AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-html5.md

 **Advanced**

-The Advanced tab contains the following configurations:
+The Advanced tab contains the following configuration options:

 - Transformation name
 - Retain temporary files
 - Flatten file hierarchy
 - File properties

-For details on preset configuration options, refer to the [Custom preset configurations](#custom-preset-configurations) section.
+For details on preset configuration options, refer to the [Custom preset configuration](#custom-preset-configuration) section.

 ## Create HTML5 output preset from the Map dashboard

-Perform the following steps to create the HTML5 preset from the map dashboard:
+Perform the following steps to create the HTML5 preset from the Map dashboard:

-1. In the Assets UI, navigate to and select the DITA map to open it in map dashboard.
+1. In the Assets UI, navigate to and select the DITA map to open it in Map dashboard.
 1. Ensure that the **Output Presets** tab is selected.
 1. Select **Create** in the toolbar.